eibens/lamejs-issue-65/README.md

 # lamejs issue #65

+**NOTE: This issue has since been resolved and this repository has been archived.**

 This repository was created in response to [issue #65 of lamejs](https://github.com/zhuker/lamejs/issues/65).
 It contains a minimal project that can be used to reproduce the issue.

 ## Relevant Files